CSCfi/csc-user-guide/docs/computing/system.md

 ### Compute

-**Mahti** has a total of **1404 CPU nodes**, with a theoretical peak perfomance of 7.5 Petaflops.
+**Mahti** has a total of **1404 CPU nodes**, with a theoretical peak performance of 7.5 Petaflops.
 Each node is equipped with two AMD EPYC 7H12 processors, code name _Rome_, with 64 cores each running at 2,6 GHz.
 This means that there are in total 128 physical cores per node each of which can run two threads using symmetric